frequently asked Questions

 Do you buy pianos?

 We sometimes buy pianos from the local area.
 We always have these factors to consider- current floor space, duplicate models, how the piano was maintained, age of the piano and the logistics of sending a technician to evaluate the piano.
-If you ARE looking to sell your piano click here.
+If you ARE looking to sell your piano contact us or email us for instructions.

 Do you take trade-in pianos?